modevol-com/gqloom/website/docs/en/guide/advanced/printing-schema.md

 # Printing Schema

-One of the powerful points of GraphQL is that GraphQL Schema can be used to describe all the APIs on the server side.
+The GraphQL Schema file is the core document that defines the data structure and operations of the GraphQL API.
+It uses the GraphQL Schema Definition Language (SDL) to describe information such as data types, fields, queries, mutations, and subscriptions.
+It serves as the basis for server-side request processing and also provides an interface document for the client, helping developers understand the available data and operations.

 ## Generating files from Schema